dont-text-me/ENG2-assessment/microservices/generated-shared/README.md

 # Shared code (generated)

 ---
-## This code contains parts of the generated java code that are shared across the microservices.
+## This code contains parts of the generated java code that are shared across the microservices as well as a test utility extension.

 The code will be written to the `build/generated/egx` directory and will include the following:
 * DTOs used by each microservice